jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

+The tiny surface area of the language also constrains how we can program in Reason.

-The way we program Reason is to write our programs as a series of pure functions.
+The way to do that is to simply write our programs as a series of pure functions.
 That's it.

-But how is that an improvement over Javascript?
-We can write Javascript in a similar manner - with pure functions everywhere, and just an outer shell for all the I/O. That's essentially functional programming, and that's pretty nice.
+How is that an improvement over Javascript you might ask?
+We can write JS also in a functional manner - with pure functions everywhere, and just an outer shell for all the I/O. That's essentially functional programming, and that's pretty nice.

 But Reason is not only "functional", it is also "typed", and the types guarantee something: